 Read on for more information about this widely used ingredient and its potential risks and benefits.

-Over-the-counter salicylic acid products are safe for topical use during pregnancy.
-But prescription salicylic acid products, especially oral medications, aren’t safe.
+Over-the-counter (OTC) salicylic acid products may not be safe for use during pregnancy.
+Prescription salicylic acid products, especially oral medications, aren’t safe.

 To maintain clear, breakout-free skin without medications during pregnancy:

 - wash your skin gently with mild soap

 - increase your vitamin A intake from foods